 The Residences offer independent living with opportunities for cross cultural interaction with the international community of students.
 As Residences offer more privacy, they tend to be quieter than Halls.
 Students staying in the Residences participate in activities organised by their campus-wide clubs, societies and interest groups.

-From August 2019 to January 2020 (estimated), Blocks 5 and 6 (Type A rooms) in PGPR will be closed for renovation works.
-From January to July 2020 (estimated), Blocks 1 to 4 (Type C rooms) in PGPR will be closed for renovation works.
+- Blocks 20 to 25 (Type C rooms) in PGPH will be closed for renovation works from June to to December 2020 (estimated).
 Inevitably, noise and dust will be generated during the renovation works.
 Precautions will be taken to minimize inconvenience to residents.
 Students who are sensitive to noise and dust may want to take this into consideration when indicating the hostel preferences.

 The Residential Colleges are learning communities where students – enrolled in an academic programme – learn from and live alongside their peers and professors.
 The following programmes are available: